GOA-UVa/rimopy/README.md

 `ESICalculator` is the interface of which implementations contain the functions that calculate the extraterrestrial solar irradiance.
 This calculations will vary depending on the implementation.

-Currently there's only one implementation: `ESICalculatorWehrli`.
+Currently there are two implementations: `ESICalculatorWehrli` and `ESICalculatorCustom`.

+`ESICalculatorWehrli` uses 1985 Wehrli Standard Extraterrestrial Solar Irradiance Spectrum as the base data.
 Its attributes are:
 - **wehrli_file**: Wehrli data source that will be used in the calculation of the ESI.
 It could be the original data or some filtered data.
 The default value is "ASC_WEHRLI", the Wehrli data passed throught some filters, and it's the one used in AEMET's RimoApp and others.
 Although it's the default value, it might not be the best for obtaining